the-corg/full-stack-open/README.md

 ### d.
 Altering data in server
 ### e.
 Adding styles to React app
 - `part2/phonebook`: Exercises 2.6 - 2.17, a simple phonebook app that communicates with a REST API server using Axios and allows filtering, adding, updating, and deleting records
-- `part2/countries`: Exercises 2.18 - 2.20, a simple app that shows information about countries obtained via a REST API
+- `part2/countries`: Exercises 2.18 - 2.20, a simple app that shows information about countries obtained via a REST API, including the current weather in the capital

+## Part 3.
+Programming a server with NodeJS and Express
+### a.
+Node.js and Express
 In progress...